SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

    - X1 : is the X co-ordinate of the patient
    - Y1 : is the Y co-ordinate of the patient

-  <h4>An Alternative to Simplify the Calculation</h4>
+  <h4>Simplifying the Calculation</h4>
-  To simplify calculations we can group patients by postcode or GP cluster.
+  <p>To simplify calculations we can group patients by postcode or GP cluster.
 Reverse-Engineering the Pat_Loc_GPs we can group patients by postcode or GP area to simplify calculations for the weighted mean.
 Aggregate data by groups, then using Pat_Loc_GPs as a proxy for grouping patients into clusters.
-For Example:
+For Example:</p>
    - Patients within the same postcode or within a specific radius of a GP cann be treated as a single group.
    - Assign a central point for each group, reducing the computational complexity.

   <h4>Visualizing the Weighted Mean of the data using K-Means Clustering and Vonoroi Diagram</h4>
-  To enhance the current method by we are integrating K-Means Clustering to find the optimal locations for new departments and improve demand distribution, visualizing it on a Vonoroi Diagram.
+  <p>To enhance the current method by we are integrating K-Means Clustering to find the optimal locations for new departments and improve demand distribution, visualizing it on a Vonoroi Diagram.</p>

 ## K-Means Clustering
 <p>Is a technique used in data analysis to group similar similar data points together.
 It's like sorting a collection of items into categories based on their characteristics, so that items in the same category (or group) are more similar to each other than to items in other categories.
 In K-Means, K represents the number of groups (or clusters) we want to create.
 The algorithm works by:</p>

   - Choosing K initial cluster centers (called centroids) at random.
   - Assigning each data point to the closest centroid.
   - Recalculating the centroids based on the new groupings of data points.